sirisian/ecmascript-types/memorylayout.md

 **A new spelling for the inline form, leaving `T | null` a reference.** `Option.<T>` or a suffix, added beside the existing meaning, with nothing existing changing.
 Rejected on the proposal's own principle that the natural spelling should be the fast spelling: the shape a reader reaches for first would keep allocating, and the cheap form would be the one you had to know to ask for.
 It also has to answer what `Option.<T> | null` means, and it doubles the vocabulary for a distinction that, given the copying semantics above, no program can observe.

-**Inferring the representation per field, boxing only to break cycles.** Rejected above: arbitrary edge choice in a mutual cycle, and a silent layout change at a distance.

-**Niche optimization in place of a discriminant byte.** Rejected for this revision because it makes `byteLength` non-local.
-Kept open as a declared, opt-in form.
+**Inferring the representation per field, boxing only to break cycles.** An inference that inlined where it could and indirected where it could not has to choose an edge in a mutual cycle `A → B → C → A`, and any choice makes one of those three layouts a function of declaration order or of the order a checker walks the graph.
+It also makes the choice invisible: a program that adds a field completing a cycle would find a hot structure quietly grow, with nothing at the edit site to read.
+Rust and C++ both refuse the recursive declaration and make the author say what the indirection is.

+**A per-field indirection type, `Box.<T>`.** Ruled out above under the reference modifier: copying makes linking O(n), aliasing gives an identity to a structurally-compared value, and moving needs affine types the proposal has refused.

+**Inferred niches, as Rust performs them.** Rejected for making `byteLength` non-local.
+The declared half is taken instead.

 ### Open

-- A declared niche: a way for a type to name a bit pattern it cannot hold, so an optional of it costs nothing.
-It wants a spelling, and it wants a rule for what happens when the declared pattern is reachable after all.
-- `A | B | null`, a union of more than one value type class, still has no single layout and is still a reference.
-A tagged layout over several payloads is a larger question than this section, and it is the one a `sealed abstract` hierarchy answers today at reference cost.
+- **`A | B | null`, a union of more than one value type class, still has no single layout and is still a reference.** The optional is the two-variant case of an inline tagged union, so the layout machinery now exists and the generalization is mostly a question of what `===` compares and how a variant narrows, not of how bytes are placed.
+The interesting version is probably not the anonymous union at all but a `sealed abstract` hierarchy laid out inline where every subclass is a value type, which would give Rust's `enum` with the exhaustiveness checking this proposal already reserves to sealed hierarchies.
+Deferred as a feature of its own rather than a corollary of this one.
-- A SHARED reference to a value type class — the `&T` to this section's `Box<T>` — has no spelling.
-The reference forms here are all owned and copying.
-Sharing is reached through a pool and an index, or through a class that is a reference type.
+- **A variant of an inline sum type sets the size of every holder**, so one large case makes every value of the type large.
+This is inherent — Rust has it and answers it by indirecting the large variant — and it is the question the item above has to answer before it lands.
+- **`bounds` metadata is specified but not yet implemented**, so the declared niche above is specified against a mechanism that does not run.
+The two should land together, since a niche that silently does not apply is a size regression nobody sees.

 ## Natural alignment and padding